ai-da-SNA/ai-da-SNA.github.io/README.md

   <img width="460" src="images/grafo-con-comunidades-semanticas.png">
 </p>

-# The Four Dimensions of Social Network Analysis: An overview of research methods, applications, and software tools
+# An overview of Social Network Analysis software tools

-Social network-based applications has experienced an exponential growth in recent years.
-One of the reasons for this rise, is that this application domain offers a particularly fertile place to test and develop the most advanced computational techniques to extract valuable information.
-The amount of tools, technique and framework for doing Social Network Analysis (SNA) have grown exponential in recent years and finding the most suited tool for your project is not always easy.
-This repository provides a quantitative analysis of a set of popular SNA tools and frameworks that we hope will help software engineers, SNA researchers, and any other SNA practitioners, selecting the best and most adequate technology for their goals, and fostering new research in those dimensions where our analysis have detected that there exists room for improvement.
+This repository provides a quantitative analysis of a set of popular Social Networks Analysis (SNA) tools and frameworks that we hope will help software engineers, SNA researchers, and any other SNA practitioners, selecting the best and most adequate technology for their goals, and fostering new research in those dimensions where our analysis have detected that there exists room for improvement.
+To do a quantitative analysis, we have defined four different dimensions: *Pattern \& Knowledge discovery*, *Information Fusion \& Integration*,  *Scalability*, and *Visualization*.
+Using these dimensions, a set of new metrics (named *degrees*) is proposed, to later evaluate the different SNA-software tools and frameworks, providing a global overview on the current state of the art regarding SNA technologies.

-This collection contains a detailed quantitative analysis on 20 SNA frameworks and tools, which are extensively used by the research community.
-In order to do that, we have defined four different dimensions: *Pattern \& Knowledge discovery*, *Information Fusion \& Integration*,  *Scalability*, and *Visualization*.
-Using these dimensions, a set of new metrics (named *degrees*) is defined, to later evaluate the different SNA-software tools and frameworks, providing a global overview on the current state of the art regarding SNA technologies.
+The aforementioned metrics will be briefly describe in the Section [The Four Dimensions of SNA](#the-four-dimensions-of-sna).
+A thorough description, along with a revision of the state of the art of SNA, is available in the scientific article **”The Four Dimensions of Social Network Analysis: An Overview of Research Methods, Applications, and Software Tools”**.
+Nevertheless, a summary of it is available in this repository on the *paper_summary.pdf* file.

 ##### Table of Contents